-LAT 235 Intensive Intermediate Latin
+LAT 235 Intensive Intermediate Latin Six credit hours

 This intensive course covers Intermediate Latin I and Intermediate Latin II in one semester.
 It continues to build proficiency in reading classical Latin by emphasizing vocabulary and more complex features of Latin syntax.
 More authentic texts representing various genres will be used to study Roman culture.